08 Nov Weight Loss For Children: A Guide

-We frequently see parents who come to us asking for advice on healthy eating and weight loss for kids.
+We frequently see parents who come to us asking for advice on healthy eating and weight loss for children.
 This is no surprise, since the most recent report from the NHS shows that more than 40% of children are either overweight or obese by the time they leave primary school.
 That is a rise on the former rate of one in three, which was the level at the previous report.
 So with the rates of children living with obesity rising, what can you do as a parent to keep your child happy and healthy?
 Through our work we clearly see how our relationships with food form at a young age.
 Setting healthy routines at a young age gives our children the best possible chance at maintaining a healthy diet (and a healthy weight) throughout their lives.

-WEIGHT LOSS FOR KIDS: DON’T SAY TO ‘W’ WORD
+DON’T SAY THE ‘W’ WORD

 FOCUS ON WHOLE FOODS